saegl5/jiayou_add_events/README.md

 # Add 加油 ("jiā yóu") Events

 Google Apps Script for batch creating additional events on only certain days (e.g., on only "J Day's").
-Modify as needed.
+Modify as needed, and back up your calendars before you run the script.

 ## Visual Example